ArellanoJoshua/ArellanoJoshua/README.md

 <h1 align="center">Hi 👋, I'm Joshua Arellano.
-I am a programming technician, passionate about creating elegant and functional web pages that seek to meet the established needs.
-I have worked on projects of all kinds, from the creation of desktop applications (Java), mobile applications (kotlin) and finally web pages (HTML5, CSS3, Javascript, php, MySQL).</h1>
+I am a programming technician</h1><br>I have worked on projects of all kinds, from the creation of desktop applications (Java), mobile applications (kotlin) and finally web pages (HTML5, CSS3, Javascript, php, MySQL).
 <h3 align="center">A passionate web developer from México</h3>

 - 🔭 I’m currently working on **my portfolio using react**